Ratcliffe College

 Ratcliffe College is a coeducational Catholic private boarding and day school near the village of Ratcliffe on the Wreake, Leicestershire, approximately 7 mi from Leicester, England.
-The college, situated in 200 acre of parkland on the Fosse Way about six miles (10 km) north of Leicester, was founded on the instructions of Blessed Father Antonio Rosmini-Serbati in 1845 as a seminary.
-In 1847, the buildings were converted for use as a boarding school for upper-class boys.
-The college became coeducational under the presidency of Father Tony Baxter in the mid-1970s.
-As of the 2023-2024 academic years, there were 920 students on roll at Ratcliffe, from ages 3 to 18.
+The college, situated in 200 acres of parkland on the Fosse Way about 6 miles (10 km) north of Leicester, was founded on the instructions of Blessed Father Antonio Rosmini-Serbati in 1847 as a seminary.
+The college became coeducational under the presidency of Father Tony Baxter in the late 1970s.
+As of the 2023–2024 academic year, there were 920 students on roll at Ratcliffe, from ages 3 to 18.

+History

+Ratcliffe College was founded in 1844 on the instructions of Blessed Father Antonio Rosmini-Serbati, founder of the Institute of Charity, as a noviciate for his newly founded (1828) Congregation.
+Three years later, in 1847, the noviciate was moved and the building was used as a boarding school for middle-class Roman Catholic boys.
+The first two pupils arrived in June 1847.

+The school is operated by Rosmini's Institute of Charity.
+Until 1996, the school's senior leader used the title "Father President", a position held by a priest of the Institute.
+In 1996, Tim Kilbride became the first lay headmaster and in due course the non-executive title of Father President was restored to the senior Rosminian priest working in the college.
+Peter Farrar succeeded Kilbride in 2000, followed by Gareth Lloyd in 2009 and Jonathan Reddin in January 2017.

+Ratcliffe College became coeducational in the late 1970s during the presidency of Father Tony Baxter.
+As of the 2023–2024 academic year, the school had 920 pupils aged between 3 and 18.
+The college also maintains a partnership with the Leicester City Football Club Academy Programme, with academy players studying and boarding at the school during Years 10 and 11.

+Buildings and architecture

-The school buildings were designed by the Victorian Gothic Revivalist Augustus Welby Pugin.
+The original school buildings were designed by the Victorian Gothic Revivalist Augustus Welby Pugin.
 Pugin, who is associated with Catholic architecture throughout the Midlands and north of England, is also noted for his collaboration with Charles Barry in the reconstruction of the Palace of Westminster.
 The Square was designed by Charles Francis Hansom, brother of Joseph Hansom, the designer of the Hansom cab.
-Various building works over the years have contributed to Pugin and Hansom's work, and modern buildings include a "new" Gothic refectory (constructed in the early years of the twentieth century) and a Byzantine-style church.
+Various building works over the years have contributed to Pugin and Hansom's work, and modern buildings include a "new" Gothic refectory, constructed in 1912–1913, and a Byzantine-style school chapel in the early 1960s.

+Site

+Ratcliffe College is situated near the village of Ratcliffe on the Wreake, Leicestershire, approximately 7 mi north of Leicester, England.
+The campus occupies around 200 acre of parkland along the Roman Fosse Way.